how to make a person

 NameError: name 'this_year' is not defined

-because I called a function that is NOT in person.py.
+because I used a name that is not defined in person.py

 • I use the return statement of the this_year() function from test_person.py to change this_year() in person.py